jgccon/tfst/README.md

 We welcome contributions!
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Documentation
 For detailed documentation, refer to the `/docs` folder.
-And we will styart working on a pair of decumentation web sites doon.
-Well keep you informed.
+And we will start working on a pair of documentation web sites soon.
+We'll keep you informed.

 ## License
 Licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.